muratk3n/thirdwave/en/README.md

 and EU says 'we dont want to lose business to arbitrage', after breakup UK not being part of that "we".
 UK says now 'you shouldn't do that'.
 Well after Brexit you are "free", and so are they...
-Why shouldn't they "do that"?
+Why shouldn't they what's good for them?
 They must follow your directives?

-I think the ruling clique in UK still has that imperialist posh cunt in them..
+I think the ruling clique in UK still has that imperialist posh cuntness in them..
 Stiff upper lip Eton sockcuckers.
-Albeit with less stiff upper lip, more relaxed demeanor, but still a sockcucker.
+Albeit with less stiff upper lip, more relaxed demeanor, but still reeegal

 ---